zulip/zulip/CODE_OF_CONDUCT.md

   Leaving the “Send automated notice to new topic” option enabled helps make it clear what happened to the person who sent the message.

-  If you are responding to a message that's been moved, mention the user in your reply, so that the mention serves as a notification of the new location for their conversation.
+  If you are responding to a message that has been moved, mention the user in your reply, so that the mention serves as a notification of the new location for their conversation.